Christmas: Good news for all people

 Discussion questions

-1. In what ways do we sometimes allow the commercialization of Christmas to overshadow the true meaning of Advent?
+1. In what ways do we sometimes allow the commercialization of Christmas to overshadow the meaning of the Advent season?

-2. How can we balance the excitement of our gift-giving to family and friends during the Christmas season with the true meaning of Advent?
+2. How can we balance the excitement of our gift-giving to family and friends during the Christmas season with the spiritual significance of the Advent season?

 4. What role can Advent devotions and practices, such as lighting candles or reading scripture, play in preparing for celebrating the birth of Jesus Christ?

-5. How can we apply the message of the Wil Thompson song, "Are you ready for that day to come?" to our personal preparation for the Advent season?
+5. How can we apply the message of the Wil Thompson song, "Are you ready for that day to come?" to our personal celebration of the Advent season?

 Originally written for an Advent devotional booklet produced by Warr Acres (OK) Christ's Community Church of the Nazarene